 Lettering tattoos can be wide and varied.
 There are so many different fonts and written languages that you can choose from.
-Depending on different variables, you may want to choose one font over another, but it's all up to who what you choose.
+Depending on different variables, you may want to choose one font over another, but it's all up to you what you choose.

-Word tattoos can be symbolic of you as a person, tell the names of your children, loving and inspirational phrases, or just about anything you can imagine.
+Word tattoos can be symbolic of you as a person, tell the names of your children, share loving and inspirational phrases, or just about anything you can imagine.

-You can find fonts to include:
+You can find the following fonts:

 And, because all tattoos fade over time and the ink tends to migrate under the skin, you'll want to make sure that the letters and line are evenly spaced apart so to accompany future fading and ink migration.

 - Light Colors: In terms of fading, watch light colors.
 In the long run, they tend to fade into blurs unless you keep getting the tattoo retouched over time.

 - Small Fonts: Small words and phrases (in terms of the font size) can also create a problem long term.
 The larger the tattoo, the more space and ability to create a clearly written piece.
 Now, that's not saying that you have to have a tattoo that covers your entire arm.

 - Translation Errors: Also, in terms of other languages, make sure to have the words, phrases, or script checked by a fluent speaker of the language.
 You'd hate to have to walk around with something silly, derogatory, or stupid on your body forever.